Robust Distributed Optimization With Randomly Corrupted Gradients: Robust Aggregating Normalized Gradient Method (RANGE)

 \end{proposition}

 We note that the right hand side of~\eqref{eq:median_bound} can be approximated as ${\cal O}(\alpha r\sqrt{d})$ for small $\alpha$.

-\textbf{Temporal averaging:} Following the mechanics of the robust mean estimator, two scenarios can happen every time robust temporal averaging is applied in Step~\ref{avgstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} to a window of $m$ latest gradients from each agent: (i) there are less than $(1-\alpha_1)m$ trustworthy gradients in the window of size $m$; (ii) there are at least $(1-\alpha_1)m$ trustworthy gradients in the window of size $m$.
+\textbf{\bt{Temporal robust aggregation}:} Following the mechanics of the robust mean estimator, two scenarios can happen every time \bt{temporal robust aggregation} is applied in Step~\ref{avgstep} of Algorithm~\ref{alg:distriutedavgnormalizedgd} to a window of $m$ latest gradients from each agent: (i) there are less than $(1-\alpha_1)m$ trustworthy gradients in the window of size $m$; (ii) there are at least $(1-\alpha_1)m$ trustworthy gradients in the window of size $m$.
 Under scenario (i), ${\cal N}_j$ contains arbitrarily corrupted gradients, and therefore we have to assume that the estimated mean is arbitrarily corrupted.
-We say that the temporal averaging \emph{fails} in this scenario.
+We say that the \bt{temporal robust aggregation} \emph{fails} in this scenario.
 Under scenario (ii), the estimated mean is close to the true mean of the trustworthy gradients, and the error is bounded by \eqref{eq:median_bound}.
-Therefore if scenario (ii) happens at any iteration, instead of using a probably corrupt gradient that can be adversarial, the robust temporal averaging step computes a robustified gradient close to the mean of past trustworthy gradients.
-We say that the temporal averaging \emph{succeeds} in this scenario.
+Therefore if scenario (ii) happens at any iteration, instead of using a probably corrupt gradient that can be adversarial, the \bt{temporal robust aggregation} step computes a robustified gradient close to the mean of past trustworthy gradients.
+We say that the \bt{temporal robust aggregation} \emph{succeeds} in this scenario.
 Accordingly, we can view scenario (ii) as a perturbed version of the delayed gradient method, whose convergence properties have been well-studied \cite{gurbuzbalaban2017convergence}.
 Note that both scenarios (i) and (ii) happen with some probability determined by $p_t$, $p_b$, $\alpha_1$ and $m$.